andywis/openshift-sandbox/Readme.md

 "test", "integ", "preprod" and "prod", or whatever.
 A pipeline could exist in each environment which deploys the image to the next environment if the tests have passed.

+We will develop this idea in a future article.

 # Running unit tests
 The first step is to ensure the unit tests are passing.
 We want to deploy the